Tag Archives: ten bhumis

 However, according to the Mahayana path, the Bodhisattva (enlightening being or hero) ascends through the grounds (bhumis) to achieve the goal of complete enlightenment with the compassionate intention to reduce the suffering of all sentient beings.

 The structure of the stupa represents the enlightened mind of the Buddha.
 The one above is exactly 108 feet tall.
 It is an architectural representation of the entire Buddhist path.
 Click the image to learn more about the symbolism of the stupa.
 The body, speech, and mind of enlightenment is contained therein.
-The Avatamsaka Sutra explains the first part of the number 108 in relation to each of the ten bhūmis:

 TEN BHUMIS